-Note: The Lenovo ThinkVantage Tools program is only available on computers preinstalled with the Windows 7 operating system from Lenovo.
+Note: The Lenovo ThinkVantage Tools program is only available on computers that have an internal hard disk drive, a Windows 7 operating system, and software programs provided from Lenovo.

-To access the Lenovo ThinkVantage Tools program, click Start $\rightarrow$ All Programs $\rightarrow$ Lenovo ThinkVantage Tools.
+To access the Lenovo ThinkVantage Tools program, click Start → All Programs → Lenovo ThinkVantage Tools.